Bhandara Ghara Shrine

 Bhandara Ghara Shrine (Lat- 200 15’ 53" N., Long- 850 51’ 40" E., Elev- 56 ft.) is located in the Kapilesvara temple precinct.
 It is a living temple facing towards east.
-It enshrines the chalanti pratima (movable deities) of Visnu and Siva.
+It enshrines the chalanti pratima (movable deities) of Vishnu and Shiva.
 These deities are taken on procession on various festive occasions for public viewing.
 It was built around 16th century A.D.

 Physical description

 Surrounding

 The temple is surrounded by a Kapilesvara temple in the north at a distance of 2.96 metres, compound wall in the west at a distance of 5.00 metres, Daksina Kali temple in the south at a distance of 0.90 metres and Beharana Mandapa on the eastern side.